Cut loci and diameters of the Berger lens spaces: Introduction

 It should be noted that the cut locus and the diameter of the standard Riemannian metric on lens spaces are known from the results of S.~Anisov~\cite{anisov}.
 The present paper generalizes these results to the case of metrics deformed along the fibers of the Hopf fibration, which we call the Berger metrics.

 The paper has the following structure.
 In Section~\ref{sec-metric} we recall the definition of the lens space and define a Riemannian metric of the Berger type.
 Then, in Section~\ref{sec-known-res} we give several necessary definitions and some previous results on geodesics equations and the first conjugate time.
+In Section~\ref{sec-sym}, we define symmetries of the problem and prove several technical statements which are necessary to compare Maxwell times corresponding to different kinds of symmetries.
 Section~\ref{sec-maxwell} is dedicated to the relative location of Maxwell strata.
-Then, we prove that the first Maxwell time for symmetries is not greater than the first conjugate time in Section~\ref{sec-conj}.
+Also we prove here that the first Maxwell time for symmetries is not greater than the first conjugate time.
+For completeness, we provide proofs for all natural $p$, including the cases $p = 1$ and $p = 2$, which were already studied in paper~\cite{podobryaev-sachkov-so3}.
 Section~\ref{sec-cutlocus} contains the main result (Theorem~\ref{th-cutlocus}) which describes the cut locus, also there is Theorem~\ref{th-subRiemannian} about the sub-Riemannian structure as a limit case of Riemannian ones.
 Finally, we find lower bounds for diameters of the Berger lens spaces, see Theorem~\ref{th-diam} in Section~\ref{sec-diam}.